Mark-Clegg/asm1802/README.md

 #### Optional arguments

 ALIGN=...: Align the subroutine to the specified power of 2 boudary. (e.g. ALIGN=32).
-Specifying ALIGN=AUTO will align to the nearest greater power of two boundary.
+Specifying ALIGN=AUTO will align to the nearest power of 2 boundary greater or equal to the SUBROUTINE size.
 This allows the creation of library modules that can be #included anywhere in code helping to ensure that short branches remain in range wherever the code is included.

 PAD=...: When ALIGN is specified, fill any skipped bytes with the given value, instead of leaving an unintialised gap.